GlistEngine/GlistEngine/README.md

 ## Contributing

-We are a warm community.
-We encourage the game developers to contribute into the engine by sending commits, opening bug reports and issues.

-If you want to send PR, please open the staging view via

-> Window->Show View->Other..->Git->Git Staging.

-On the Staged Changes list, remove unnecessary files by selecting them and clicking the - (Remove selected files from the index) button on up-right corner of the list.
-Add your commit message and send the commit to your fork repo.
-Then login Github and send PR to our repos.
+We're a welcoming community.
+You can follow the steps below to send a PR.
+Please keep in mind that you cannot create pull requests using the MSI installer for Windows, see below for more information.

+1. **Make your changes** in the workspace.
+4. **Commit locally & push:**
+   - Right-click your project -> **Team -> Commit...**
+   - Select the files you changed, write a clear commit message.
+Try to keep the first line short, you can explain as much as you want after the first line.
+   - Check **"Push changes to upstream"** at the bottom and click **Commit and Push**.
+5. **Open the PR on GitHub:**
+   - After the push completes, go to your fork on GitHub.
+   - Click **Compare & pull request**, choose our main repo as the base, fill in the description, and submit.
+Make sure to explain what's the purpose of your pull request, even if your commit explains it.

+That's it, your changes will be reviewed and if approved, will be merged.
+You might get a feedback and be required to make some changes before your PR is merged, make sure to check your PR for feedbacks.
+To update your PR, simply commit to your branch and those changes will be included.
+Thanks for contributing!

 ***If you installed GlistEngine using the installer***

-One can contribute to the code when working on the cloned versions of the repos.
-If you installed GlistEngine by the installer (student installation above) and want to contribute the repo, you can do the following configuration:
+If you installed GlistEngine with the Windows MSI Installer (student installation above) and want to contribute the repo, you can do the following configuration:

-1- Right click on the GlistApp and GlistEngine on the left column and select Delete from the drop down menu.
+1. Right click on the GlistApp and GlistEngine on the left column and select Delete from the drop down menu.
 (Unselect delete project content on disk)

-2- Right click on an empty area of the left column.
+2. Right click on an empty area of the left column.
 Select Import...->Git->Projects From Git->Next->Existing Local Repository.
 Import first GlistEngine, then import GlistApp.

 ## Licence